MysteriousGuardian/Remote-RDP/parts/3_ddns.md

 <img src="../assets/bild1.png" width=500>

 Overwhelming with options, I only need "DDNS Services".
 By pressing the option, it presents nothing in the table since I have no DDNS set up.
 By adding a new one, I will be able to add a a new domainname.
 Dynu only allows domainnames connected to a subdomain for free users.
 In this case, it presents no issues to the project but I will need to note down the domainname for router configurations later on.

 <img src="../assets/bild2.png" width=500>

 After entering my desired domainname, the DDNS service will create a new domain assigned with my IP address automatically, which saves a lot of time.
 After pressing save, the DDNS will be configured and the Dynu part of this project will be done.

 <img src="../assets/bild3.png" width=500>

+To verify that the DDNS has been created, I can simply ping the name of the domain by using command prompt.
+In this case, it has been successfully created.

+But we aren't done yet.
+The domainname has been configured with just my IP, but what happens if the IP address changes?
+Well, that is where the router comes in play.
+The router allows me to configure DDNS to dynamically change my DDNS IP the same time as when the router changes it's IP.